aherbert/gdsc-smlm/docs/fitting_plugins.rst

    * - Disable simple filter
      - Set to **true** to disable the simple filters.
 Only the smart filter will be used.

-   * - Shift Factor
+   * - Shift factor
      - Any peak that shifts more than a factor of the initial peak standard deviation is discarded.

-   * - Signal Strength
+   * - Signal strength
      - Any peak with a signal/noise below this level is discarded.
 This is a signal-to-noise ratio (SNR) filter created using the mean signal divided by the mean noise.

        :math:`\mathit{SNR} = \frac{\mathit{Signal}}{\mathit{Noise}}`